Site Title

 Sir Thomas's directorial debut with Scottish Opera in 2007 served up an excellent "Barber of Seville" and this made a logical follow-up.
 He was reunited with the same production team, led by designer Simon Higlett, with splendidly atmospheric and dramatically effective lighting by Mark Jonathan and choreography by Kally Lloyd-Jones.

-KM, The Inverness Courier, 9th November 2010
+KM, The Inverness Courier

 This late summer setting is carried through in the old gold and russet palette of Simon Higlett's design, while Mark Jonathan's lighting realistically tracks the sun throughout the twenty-four hours of the action.

-Catriona Graham, The Opera Critic, 23rd Nov 2010
+Catriona Graham, The Opera Critic

 That the whole flows and melds so seamlessly is testament both to the cast’s talent and Sir Thomas’s insightful direction.
 This is also a beautiful production to watch – Simon Higlett’s expansive sets and Mark Jonathan’s subtle and atmospheric lighting vividly evoke an idyllic rural setting, with scenes of rustic peasants at work juxtaposed with the languid grandeur of the Count’s elegant home.
 There is a wonderful sense of space and airiness, an evocative power that pulls the viewer into a time and place long past, yet still with a tangible reality that hovers between the earthy and the ethereal.

-Domenica Goduto What’s On 22nd Nov 2010
+Domenica Goduto, What’s On

 The Los Angeles Opera production of this work open Saturday, September 6th and was a perfect joy to behold.
 Creative stage direction met glorious singing, set against lush, gorgeous, and well detailed sets.
 One would hesitate to single out the lighting design in any production, but this was so well conceived, to not mention the outstanding effort of Mark Jonathan would be a unpardonable sin.
 Often, the sets were so beautifully lit that the breath would catch in one's throat in stunned surprise that such a mood was possible to convey inside a theatre.

-Dawn Southwick, Classical Voice, September 2008
+Dawn Southwick, Classical Voice

 But where Arrighi and Schlesinger may have succeeded best is in the collaboration with lighting designer Mark Jonathan.
 Britten famously peppered his opera with six instrumental interludes meant to convey the ocean.
 (Often they are played against a blackout stage which is perfectly acceptable if unimaginative.)
 Schlesinger and his team, however, project light onto scrims as the music plays, thus cleverly amplifying Britten's suggestion of a rolling sea, storm clouds gathering, etc.

 David Mermelstein.
-Daily News.
-24th October, 2000
+Daily News

 And in this new co-production of Los Angeles Opera and Teatro alla Scala, ours is the dark vision designed by Luciana Arrighi, with riveting lighting by Mark Jonathan, forcing us to stare into a watery tomb of chambered nautiluses and swirling death.